cockroachdb/docs/v21.1/deploy-cockroachdb-with-kubernetes-openshift.md

 This can be defined with the following YAML, which mounts the Operator's generated certificates:

 {{site.data.alerts.callout_success}}
-`spec.containers.image` should match the **Image** value that is displayed under **Containers** when you select a CockroachDB pod on the **Pods** page.
+`spec.containers.image` should match the **Image** value that is displayed on the **Pods** page under **Containers** when you select a CockroachDB pod.
 OpenShift may display the image SHA instead of the tag.
-In this case, you should use the SHA with  `spec.containers.image`.
+In this case, you should use the SHA for `spec.containers.image`.
 {{site.data.alerts.end}}

 {% include copy-clipboard.html %}